CattoFace/RecursiveFileScrape/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to test changes before sending a request.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)